medined/kubespray/README-medined.md

 ## Deploy An HTTP Application

+This application will ensure that the ingress-nginx and cert-manager components are working.

 * Create a subdomain for the application to be deployed.
 For example, `text-responder.davidm.xyz`.
 Point the subdomain to the network load balancer of the ingress-nginx service.

 * Set an environment variable with the subdomain name.